paperscodeyouneed/An-DQN-based-Approach-for-Large-Scale-EVs-Charging-Scheduling/README.md

 ## Abstract
     The surge charging demand of large-scale electric vehicles (EVs) in the rush hour or open holidays poses challenges to the EV charging management system.
-Unrea- sonable EV charging scheduling plan is definitely inefficient and might lead to the unsatisfactory of customers and providers of charging service.
-Therefore, it is important to manage the large-scale charging scheduling for improving the ser- vice quality of large-scale EV charging services.
-With this concern, an improved Deep Q-Network (DQN) based approach is proposed to find the optimal schedul- ing plan at the time of peak demand for EV charging.
-To obtain better global optimization ability and faster convergence speed, an improved noisy-dueling architecture which can make efficient use of experience knowledge about environ- ment to locate the global optimization / suboptimal is designed.
-The experiment results under a complex real city scenario showcases the advantages of our pro- posal in terms of well-performance on both calculation efficiency and scheduling efficiency.
+Unreasonable EV charging scheduling plan is definitely inefficient and might lead to the unsatisfactory of customers and providers of charging service.
+Therefore, it is important to manage the large-scale charging scheduling for improving the service quality of large-scale EV charging services.
+With this concern, an improved Deep Q-Network (DQN) based approach is proposed to find the optimal scheduling plan at the time of peak demand for EV charging.
+To obtain better global optimization ability and faster convergence speed, an improved noisy-dueling architecture which can make efficient use of experience knowledge about environment to locate the global optimization / suboptimal is designed.
+The experiment results under a complex real city scenario showcases the advantages of our proposal in terms of well-performance on both calculation efficiency and scheduling efficiency.

 ## Notes